 What is the SDR deflator?

-This “SDR deflator” is calculated as a weighted average of the GDP deflators of China, Japan, the United Kingdom, the United States, and the Euro Area, the currencies currently used in the SDR.
-Weights are the amount of each country’s currency in one SDR unit; note that both the composition of the SDR and the relative exchange rates for each currency change over time.
-The SDR deflator is first calculated in SDR terms, and then converted to U.S. dollars using an SDR to dollar conversion factor that is calculated using the Atlas method.
-Note that weights vary over time with the composition of the SDR and relative exchange rates.
+The SDR deflator is calculated as a weighted average of the GDP deflators of China, Japan, the United Kingdom, the United States, and the Euro Area, the currencies currently included in the SDR basket.
+Weights represent the share of each country’s currency in an SDR unit.
+Note that weights can vary over time with changes in the composition of the SDR basket and relative exchange rates of the countries included.

 Details of the calculation follow.
 For any economy i for year t:

-Let be the quantity of local currency in the SDR
+• Let be the quantity of local currency in the SDR

-Let be the exchange rate between local currency and the SDR
+• Let be the exchange rate between local currency and the SDR

-Let be GDP in local currency at current prices
+• Let be GDP in local currency at current prices

-Let be GDP in local currency at constant prices relative to a base year a
+• Let be GDP in local currency at constant prices relative to a base year a

 The weight of each currency in the SDR (expressed in terms of SDRs) is given by